nirazul/include-media-or/README.md

 ### Usage

-The `media` mixin can either be used as before with a list of arguments.
-It can also take a list as only argument that may contain nested lists of its own.
+The `media` mixin can be used either as before with a list of arguments, or it can take a list as the only argument:

 Lists with a list separator `space` are considered AND conjunctions